Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 To send multiple Orders of any type in a single transaction designed for Market Making operations

 **Dev notes:** \
-if a single order in the new list reverts, the entire transaction is reverted.
+if a single order in the new list REVERTS, the entire transaction is reverted.
-None of the orders will go through
+No orders nor cancels will go through.
-See addNewOrder for REVERT conditions.
-If any of the orders is rejected, it will continue to process the rest of the orders without any issues.
+If any of the orders/cancels is rejected, it will continue to process the rest of the orders without any issues.
-See addNewOrder & addOrderChecks for REJECT conditions.\
+See `addNewOrder` for REVERT and REJECT conditions. \
 ```
 Sample typescript code:
 const orders = [];